Randomization and ambiguity perception

 Combined with \axmref{axm:aepr}, this axiom implies that the {\dm} strictly prefers ex post randomization to ex ante randomization only when two acts to be mixed both have ambiguity.

 We then proceed to two axioms on the attitude toward ex ante randomization.
-Not only useless to hedge against uncertainty, ex ante randomization $\lambda P + (1 - \lambda)Q$ makes it unable for the {\dm} to tailor her filtering of the ambiguity perception to the lottery $P$ or $Q$, as illustrated in \cref{sec:intro}.
-Consequently, ex ante randomization is unfavorable to the {\dm} with optimal filtering.
+Not only useless to hedge against uncertainty, ex ante randomization complicates the dependence of the outcomes on ambiguous events by increasing the number of relevant events, as illustrated in the \nameref{sec:intro}.
+Consequently, ex ante randomization is unfavorable to the {\dm}.

 \begin{axiom}[Ex ante aversion to randomization] For each $(\lambda, (P, Q)) \in [0, 1] \times \lott(\cF)^2$, if $P \wpr Q$, then $P \wpr \lambda P + (1 - \lambda)Q$. \end{axiom}